Patient Guide — Safe Mercury Removal

 Are Mercury Fillings Safe?
 Mercury fillings emit dangerous mercury vapor.

-How your dentist can protect you from mercury vapor exposure.
+How we protect you from mercury vapor exposure.
 When a dentist removes (drills) on an old amalgam filling, it releases a lot of mercury vapor.
 You can recognize an amalgam filling because it looks dark gray or silvery.
 When this mercury vapor is released, you can potentially breathe it in and then have it absorbed into your nervous system or other tissues.
-Find a dentist who follows these guidelines

 2. Medical Air Nasal Hood